codeslord/pomodoro-app/README.md

 ## What is the Pomodoro Technique? 🕒

 The Pomodoro Technique is a time management method that breaks work into intervals (traditionally 25 minutes) separated by short breaks.

-This helps maintain focus and prevent burnout.
+The Pomodoro Technique can help maintain and improve focus, reduce procrastination, prevent burnout and increase overall productivity.

+How to Use:

+1. **Choose a Task**: Select a task to focus on.
+3. **Work**: Focus on the task without distractions until the timer goes off.
+2. **Set the Timer**: Set a timer for 25 minutes.
+4. **Take a Break**: Take a 5-minute break.
+5. **Repeat**: Repeat steps 1-4 three more times.
+6. **Longer Break**: After four pomodoros, take a longer break of 15-30 minutes.

 ---